See the requirements put in place by OSHA for using fall protection while working on an aerial lift.

 - Use of a body harness with a lanyard (fall arrest system)

-Whichever fall protection system is chosen, it must also meet one other requirement that has two subparts.
-The fall protection system must be able to keep a falling worker from free falling for more than six feet and it must keep the worker from coming into contact with a lower level.
-Since aerial lifts can be used at all sorts of different heights, the fall protection system used must meet this requirement every single time.
+Whichever fall protection system is chosen, it must meet one other requirement with two subparts.
+The fall protection system must keep a falling worker from free-falling for more than six feet and keep the worker from coming into contact with a lower level.
+Since aerial lifts are used at several different heights, the fall protection system used must meet this requirement every single time.

-A fall arrest system that allows the worker to fall six feet—thus meeting the first subpart of the requirement—would not keep that worker from coming into contact with the lower level—and thus not meeting the second subpart of the requirement.
-Careful consideration must be taken when choosing a fall protection system in order to keep the worker safe and to stay in compliance with OSHA standards for working on an aerial lift six feet above a lower level.
+A fall arrest system that allows a worker to fall less than six feet but would not keep that worker from coming into contact with the lower level does not meet both subparts of the requirement and is therefore not compliant.
+Take careful consideration when choosing a fall protection system to keep the worker safe and to stay in compliance with OSHA standards for working on an aerial lift six feet above a lower level.

 Safe Keeper supplies fall protection products and accessories like harnesses, lanyards and self-retracting lifelines, anchorage, and more.
-We carry fall protection products of all sizes and for a variety of industries, allowing you to customize your fall protection system so that it does the job every time.
+We carry fall protection products of all sizes and for various industries, allowing you to customize your fall protection system so that it does the job every time.